Roohparvar/Bioinformatics-Python-Exercises/README.md

 # Bioinformatics Python Exercises

-This repository contains simple Python exercises aimed at students and beginners interested in learning bioinformatics..
+Welcome to the **Bioinformatics Python Exercises** repository!
+This collection consists of 10 simple Python exercises designed for students and beginners interested in bioinformatics.
 These exercises are perfect for anyone starting their journey into the world of bioinformatics and seeking to strengthen their Python programming skills with practical applications.

 ## Purpose